 If you suffer from allergies, having a vacuum that doesn't disperse allergens in the air is hugely important.
 Using a bagged vacuum can help reduce the spread of fine debris.
 However, the inclusion of a HEPA filter is also crucial since they're rated to capture 99.97% of particles equal in size to 0.3 microns, which covers a wide range of particles that can cause allergies, like dust, dirt, or pollen.
 Bagless vacuums equipped with a HEPA filter can also do a good job in this respect, but be aware that not all appliances of this type are completely sealed systems.

-We've tested more than 90 vacuum cleaners, and below are our recommendations for the best vacuums with HEPA filters.
-These are based not only on their inclusion of a HEPA filter but also on their design and price.
+We've tested more than 130 vacuum cleaners, and below are our recommendations for the best vacuums with HEPA filters.
+These are based on their inclusion of a HEPA filter and their design and price.
 For more picks, look at our lists of the best vacuums for allergies, the best cordless vacuums for pet hair, and the best robot vacuums for pet hair.

-Our recommendations above are what we think are currently the best HEPA vacuums for most people.
+Our recommendations above are what we think are currently the best vacuums with HEPA filters for most people.
 We factor in the price, feedback from our visitors, and availability.

-If you would like to do the work of choosing yourself, here's the list of all our reviews of vacuums equipped with an allergen-trapping HEPA filter.
+If you would like to do the work of choosing yourself, here's the list of all our reviews of vacuums equipped with an allergen-trapping HEPA filter and a video of their air quality performance test.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.